nocoo/infoviz/README.md

 ### New Module System

-Since v0.3.x, InfoViz use [SeaJS](http://seajs.org/docs/) to seperate visualization controls into modules.
+Since v0.3.x, InfoViz use [SeaJS](http://seajs.org/docs/) to seperate visualization controls into modules, you may use whatever you like, just make sure it supports CMD spec.
 Instead of load every control, it will load controls on demand.
 It's a tradeoff between HTTP connections and one big big JavaScript file.
 We hope our module system could work well in most cases.

 To use SeaJS module system: